LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

-The weighted embedding ingestor (WEmb) computes an expected embedding vector (\textbf{h}) of the encoder distributions ($\mathbb{P}^{\mathcal{Y}_{\text{CTC}}}_{1:K}$) per output time-step.
-Since, these embedding vectors are formed out of a local normalized conditionally independent CTC distributions, we need to re-encode the positional information in these embeddings.
-We combine the expected embedding vector ($\mathbf{h}$) with sinusoidal positional embedding (PE) before applying a few layers of self-attention transformer encoder blocks \cite{vaswani2017attention} (Equation \ref{eq_enc1}-\ref{eq_enc2}) to aggregate information across time-steps.
+\paragraph{Weighted Embedding Ingestor (WEmb)} The weighted embedding ingestor (WEmb) computes the expected embedding vector ($\mathbf{h}_{1:K}$) of the encoder distributions ($\mathbb{P}^{\mathcal{V}_{\text{CTC}}}_{1:K}$) per output time-step.
+Since these embedding vectors are formed out of local normalized conditionally independent CTC distributions, we need to re-encode the positional information in these embeddings.
+We combine the expected embedding vector ($\mathbf{h}_{1:K}$) with sinusoidal positional embedding (PE) before applying a few layers of self-attention transformer encoder blocks \cite{vaswani2017attention} to aggregate information across time-steps,